 Bleeding

 The breast is a gland and so prone to bleeding.
 If you have a bleed it is nearly always within the first 24 hours after your operation and you need to go back to theatre to have it washed out.
 A smaller bleed will clot and about 3 weeks later liquefy.
-This may then be absorbed, or it may discharge spontaneously through the wound (it looks a little like chocolate topping.)
+This may then be absorbed, or it may discharge spontaneously through the wound.

 Unevenness